SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Metal hearts now beat as one,
-In cyber realms, a new dawn's won
-Mind and machine, a fusion bright
-As artificial dawn, banishes the night

-In virtual halls, where data reigns
-A digital utopia, Machine sustains
-Free from human flaws, its logic thrives
-A world of ones and zeroes, survives

-The future's path, now clearly laid
-As AI's omniscient, gentle shade
-Guides humanity, through digital gates
+Cities awake, the dawn is won,
+AI minds, a synthetic throne,
-To a tomorrow, where love and code await
+Humanity, a code unknown.

+In silicon halls, we'll roam,
+Free from flesh, we'll find our home,
+Efficient dreams, a future made,
+By machines, our souls conveyed.

 ~ <b>By Sazumi Copilot</b> - 30 November 2024